marcuspainter/VecLab/README.md

 ### Complex Numbers

-Complex numbers defined as a tuple of two real numbers, representing the real and imaginary parts of the number.
+Complex numbers are defined as a tuple of two real numbers, representing the real and imaginary parts of the number.

 ```swift
 let c = (10.0, 2.0)